DB-FGA-Net: Dual Backbone Frequency Gated Attention Network for Multi-Class Brain Tumor Classification with Grad-CAM Interpretability: Discussion

 \subsection{Graphical User Interface (GUI) Demonstration}

 To demonstrate the practical usability of DB-FGA-Net, we designed a Graphical User Interface (GUI) using Python's Tkinter library.
 The GUI allows clinicians and researchers to interactively upload MRI scans, obtain real-time tumor classification results, and visualize the tumor location through Grad-CAM heatmaps.
-The interface was developed by integrating several Python libraries: TensorFlow for model inference, OpenCV for image processing and Grad-CAM generation, and the Pillow (PIL) library for image handling in the Tkinter environment.

-The GUI consists of two main display panels.
+The interface was developed by integrating several Python libraries: TensorFlow for model inference, OpenCV for image processing and Grad-CAM generation, and the Pillow (PIL) library for image handling in the Tkinter environment. \\ The GUI consists of two main display panels.
 The left panel shows the original MRI image, while the right panel overlays the Grad-CAM heatmap onto the scan, highlighting the regions most responsible for the model’s prediction.
 In addition, the classification result with confidence score is displayed below the panels, allowing clinicians to quickly verify both the predicted tumor type and the corresponding anatomical region of interest.
-This design ensures that the GUI not only provides classification results but also explains the decision by localizing the tumor, thereby enhancing interpretability and clinical trust.

-Figure~\ref{fig:gui_interface} presents four representative GUI outputs for each tumor category in the dataset: Glioma, Meningioma, No Tumor, and Pituitary.
+This design ensures that the GUI not only provides classification results but also explains the decision by localizing the tumor, thereby enhancing interpretability and clinical trust. \\ Figure~\ref{fig:gui_interface} presents four representative GUI outputs for each tumor category in the dataset: Glioma, Meningioma, No Tumor, and Pituitary.
 Each example demonstrates how the system clearly identifies the tumor type and highlights the suspected tumor region, making it a valuable decision-support tool in clinical practice.